 5. Prevents Cancer

-Vinegar possesses strong anti-tumour properties.
-It can help repress the growth of human leukaemia cells (8) and has also been shown to stop the growth of colon, lung, breast, bladder, and prostate cancer cells (9).
+Vinegar possesses strong anti-tumor properties.
+It can help repress the growth of human leukemia cells (8) and has also been shown to stop the growth of colon, lung, breast, bladder, and prostate cancer cells (9).
 Apple cider vinegar, specifically, however, is the best option when trying to fight cancer.
 It contains a variety of cancer-fighting polyphenols, which are potent antioxidants that cause apoptosis (cell death) in cancer cells.

 6. Relieves Allergies

 Seasonal allergies can be a pain, but ACV can help.
-It is an all-natural anti-histamine that can help with symptoms like wheezing and hives.
+It is an all-natural antihistamine that can help with symptoms like wheezing and hives.
 According to Melissa Gallagher, M.S., CWC, SNHP, apple cider vinegar is just as effective in treating allergic reactions as anti-histamine medications like Zyrtec.
-ACV can help prevent symptoms of allergies like nasal congestion, sneezing, itchy, red and swollen eyes, itchy sensations in the nose, ears, lips, mouth and/or throat, headache, nosebleed, cough and asthma.
+ACV can help prevent symptoms of allergies like nasal congestion, sneezing, itchy, red and swollen eyes, itchy sensations in the nose, ears, lips, mouth and/or throat, headache, nosebleed, cough, and asthma.
 I have personally used ACV to treat symptoms of a nut allergy I had this previous year in Costa Rica.